Vandivier/not-johns-linktree/README.md

    3. Update the social media icons appropriately, convieniently located within the `Socials.tsx` component.

-3. Deploy to GitHub Pages using `npm run deploy`.
+3. Deploy to GitHub Pages using `yarn deploy`.
 Ensure your repository settings have GitHub Pages enabled to obtain a public URL.

 # development